 Certain people, especially those who are coughing up a large amount of sputum, should limit their use of drugs that suppress cough.

 Some doctors recommend expectorants (sometimes called mucolytics) to help loosen mucus by making bronchial secretions thinner and easier to cough up.
-Expectorants do not suppress a cough, and the effectiveness of these drugs is lacking.
+Expectorants do not suppress a cough, and evidence indicating effectiveness of these drugs is lacking.
 The most commonly used expectorants are OTC preparations that contain guaifenesin.
 Doctors may prescribe a saturated solution of potassium iodide to loosen mucus.
 A small dose of syrup of ipecac may help children, especially those who have croup.

 In people with cystic fibrosis, dornase alfa (inhaled recombinant human deoxyribonuclease I) can be used to help thin the pus-filled mucus that results from chronic respiratory infections.
+This drug does not seem to have an effect in people with chronic bronchitis.

 Also, inhaling a saline (salt) solution or inhaling acetylcysteine (for up to a few days) sometimes helps thin excessively thick and troublesome mucus.